Having issues with your digestive system?

 - Nu U Nutrition Bio-Cultures: This probiotic supplement works with your body for maximum results.
-With 5-active strains and a 6-month supply per bottle, your digestive system (and bank) will thank you.
+With five active strains and a 6-month supply per bottle, your digestive system (and bank) will thank you.

-- Bio-Kult Advanced Multi-Strain Bacterial Culture Formulation: This probiotic has 14-live bacterial cultures that are each proven to survive stomach acidity to reach the gut.
+- Bio-Kult Advanced Multi-Strain Bacterial Culture Formulation: This probiotic has 14 live bacterial cultures that are each proven to survive stomach acidity and reach the gut.

 - Natures Zest 50 Billion CFU Probiotics with Prebiotics: Each vegan-friendly capsule has 50 billion CFU and a multi-strain probiotic complex.

 - Sash Vitality Bio-Cultures Probiotics for Adults: It doesn’t just contain probiotics, but also prebiotics, so it provides the source probiotics need to grow in your gut.